proofit404/dependencies/docs/faq.rst

         def __init__(
             self,
-            payment_gateway: AbstractPaymentService,
+            payments: AbstractPaymentService,
-            notification_gateway: AbstractNotificationService
+            notifications: AbstractNotificationService,
         ):
-            self.payment_gateway = payment_gateway
+            self.payments = payments
-            self.notification_gateway = notification_gateway
+            self.notifications = notifications

     container = Injector()
-    container.register(ApplicationService)
     container.register(SMSService)
     container.register(PaypalService)
+    app = container.build(ApplicationService)

 In our opinion, this makes code less declarative.

+* It hard to tell how dependencies will be resolved.

+  At the same time looking on container definition and a signature of the ``__init__`` method can you easily say what arguments will be passed to the constructor?

-* It hard to tell what dependencies will be resolved based on container definition.
-You need to look at many different things at the time: a signature of the ``__init__`` method, container definition, base type of each class registered in the container.
+  You can't.
+You need to inspect a base class of each dependency registered in the container.

+  With our ``Injector`` approach, you don't have this problem.
+You will find arguments right in the ``Injector`` subclass in one place.

+* It's a global mutable variable.

-* Container definition can be split into different files which make it harder to read.
+  Container definition can be split into different files.
+This will make it harder to read.

+  It's very similar to the service locator.
+Many architect people consider it an anti-pattern.

-* It hard to define multiple dependencies of the same type in one container.
+* It hard to define multiple dependencies of the same type.

   For example, your service needs two databases to work with.
 You need to define two different classes for types signatures and then define two different database classes.

+  The same is necessary for these classes arguments.
+Both of them needs a port to run.
+How would you name it?
+  ``PrimaryDatabasePort`` and ``SecondaryDatabasePort`` instead of ``int``?

   This lead to unnecessary boilerplate.

 Mixins considered harmful
 =========================